TU-Clausthal-Rendering/Mufflon/doc/FileFormat.md

 `"type": "envmap"`

     "map": "<texture name>",        // A 360° texture (polar-mapped, cubemap), relative to this file, interpreted as radiance [W/m²sr]
-    "scale": float,                 // An energy scaling factor for the environment map
+    "scale": float | [r,g,b],       // An energy scaling factor for the environment map

 `"type": "goniometric"`\
 A measured light source.
 Similar to a point light